Tyler Baltierra and Catelynn Lowell Reunite With Carly's Adoptive Parents for Rare Teen Mom Interview

 It's a bond that will never be broken!

-During tonight's all-new Teen Mom OG reunion show, Tyler Baltierra and Catelynn Lowell were able to sit down with Carly's adoptive parents for a rare interview.
+During tonight's all-new Teen Mom OG, Tyler Baltierra and Catelynn Lowell were able to sit down with Carly's adoptive parents for a rare interview.
 In fact, it's been ten years since Brandon and Theresa appeared at a reunion show.

 So what exactly went down?